-Figure 8-4: Open With
+Figure 9-4: Open With

-3. Select Notepad, and also click the checkbox beside Always use the selected program to open this kind of file.
-Click OK.
+3. Select Notepad, and also click the checkbox beside Always use the selected program to open this kind of file and then click OK.

 Note: When using Notepad, make sure that word wrap is disabled.
 A checkmark appears next to Word Wrap if it is enabled.
 To disable Word Wrap, click on Word Wrap in the Format menu.
 This will disable Word Wrap, removing the checkmark.